Orinks/json-path-remover/README.md

 # JSON Path Remover

-A Python utility for removing specific paths from JSON files using fuzzy path matching.
+A Python utility for removing specific paths from JSON files using fuzzy path matching and endpoint targeting.

 ## Features

 - Remove nested paths from JSON files
+- Find and remove entries pointing to specific files/endpoints
 - Fuzzy path matching for easy path selection
 - Support for both objects and arrays in JSON structure
 - Interactive selection when multiple matches are found